Global Portfolio Diversification 2025

 • Local Currency Bonds: Bonds in local emerging market currencies

-• Higher Yields: Compensation for additional risks
+• Higher Yields: Compensation for more risks

-• Allocation: 2-8% of total portfolio
+• Allocation: 2-8% of overall holdings

 Alternative Global Assets